RafaelNTeixeira/Retail-DataWarehouse/README.md

 ## 5.5 Snapshot use (semi-additive measure example)

-Show `customer_lifetime_spent` at month-ends for a single customer — **do not sum** across months to get lifetime total (already cumulative).
-To get lifetime spend at a given month, select the snapshot for that month; to get lifetime growth between months subtract the preceding snapshot values.
+Show `customer_lifetime_spent` at month-ends for a single customer. **Do not sum** this measure across months.
+To get lifetime spend at a given month, select the snapshot for that month; to get lifetime growth between months, subtract the preceding snapshot values.

 ---